© Crown copyright 2021

 - having rules such as sitting in ascending year groups - front to back, youngest to oldest

-- ‘first in, last out’, with those children getting on first seated at the rear of the bus and the bus filling forwards (such arrangements will require clear communication between schools and families and children)
+- ‘first in, last out’, with those children getting on first seated at the rear of the bus and the bus filling forwards (such arrangements will require clear communication between schools, families and children)

 - providing clear information for families, young people and children about the arrangements needed for picking up and dropping off children and young people at their home destination

 Operators should conduct a risk assessment for all their operations including dedicated school transport services.
-This will determine the most appropriate safety measures to put in place such as for social distancing and face coverings.
+This will determine the most appropriate safety measures to put in place.
 The guidance for operators provides further advice for staff.

 Special schools tend to be smaller, meaning all the children in a school might be in the same bubble.
 Also, special schools will typically use smaller vehicles.
 Both these things will help to minimise the number of contacts children with SEND have on school transport.